kelvinbrinham/Equity_data_manipulation_Financial_Modeling_Prep_API/README.txt

 from the API.

-3. Run main.py.
-Ensure to change the file paths for the excel sheets (both the universe being read, and the output file 'Universe_revenues' in my code).
+3. Run main.py or main_Dates.py.
+Ensure to change the file paths for the excel sheets (both the universe being read, and the output file 'Universe_revenues'/'Universe_earning_report_dates' in my code).

+main.py adds annual revenue for each calendar year to the universe spreadsheet main_Dates.py adds the annual earning report dates for each calendar year to the universe spreadsheet

 Key:
 N/D = No Data.
 These stocks have no data, either because the API